juliangav/www.julian.is/site/content/pages/cl/cl-bir.md

 In December 2021, Thomasnet.com was acquired by Xometry, who wanted a single product design team for both platforms.
 As a result, I transitioned to an individual contributor role as Senior Director of Product Design.
 However, my passion is scaling, leading, and mentoring design teams.
 I finished my responsibilities in June and voluntarily parted ways in excellent standing to focus on myself and my next career move.

-Over the past month and a half, I have carefully considered my options and resolved to only work as a design leader for a multi-sided platform with an ethical purpose.
-Amplify is one of the few that fit the bill, and I would relish the new challenge.
+Over the past month and a half, I have carefully considered my options and resolved to only work as a design leader for a high-profile platform.
+Birdeye is one of the few that fit the bill, and I would relish the new challenge.

 Thank you for your time and I look forward to hearing from you!